Clicky

 How to Dehydrate Turkey Using a Regular Oven

-To dehydrate turkey in a regular oven, start by preheating the oven to the lowest setting.
-Then, place the turkey on a wire rack and set it inside the oven.
+To dehydrate turkey in a regular oven, begin by preheating your oven to the lowest setting.
+Place your turkey on a wire rack and set it inside the oven.
 Leave the door open slightly to allow air to circulate.
+Prop the oven door open by using the handle of a wooden spoon!

-Check on the turkey every few hours, and remove it from the oven when it is dehydrated to your desired level.
+Check on the turkey every few hours, and take it out of the oven when it is dehydrated to your desired level.

 Keep in mind that it will take longer to dehydrate turkey in a regular oven, so you'll need to be patient.
-And please remember this: We are NOT dehydrating RAW turkey.
-We only dehydrate cooked turkey.
+And please remember this: We are NOT dehydrating RAW turkey... we are dehydrating cooked turkey.

 Cooked turkey is best dehydrated at 160°F as mentioned above—but please consult your food dehydrator's owner's manual for their specific instructions.